serokell/blog-posts/Haskell Parser Combinators/article.md

 expecting ')', '_', S-expression, alphanumeric character, boolean, identifier, integer, or string
 ```

 Uh-oh.
-We can't parse spaces, as the error makes it evident.
+We can't parse spaces, as the error makes evident.
 Either we close parenthesis (stop parsing this S-expression), continue the definition of the identifier (`_` or `alphanumeric character`), put another atom (`boolean, identifier, integer, or string`), or another S-expression (by opening parenthesis).

 One solution that could come to one's mind is to use the function `sepBy`, which takes a parser and a separator, and use it as ``atom `sepBy` space``.
 In this case, `space` is a parser defined by Megaparsec that skips zero or more spaces.